 Isabella is an experienced and highly-networked environmental strategic communications professional with a political background in Westminster and Brussels.
 She founded Seahorse following a corporate background at two of Europe’s leading communications consultancies Burson-Marsteller, part of WPP, and Maitland, part of Havas, where she headed up their environmental practice.
 For a number of years, Isabella was Policy Adviser to Zac Goldsmith MP where she helped shape his polices; led the development of policy proposals to Government and managed his international environmental campaigns.

-Isabella currently sits on the Boards of the Conservative Environment Network and UK100, the ambitious network of UK Cities committing to 100% clean energy.
+Isabella currently sits on the Steering Committee of the Conservative Environment Network and the Board of UK100, the ambitious network of UK Cities committing to 100% clean energy.
 She graduated from the University of Southampton with a BSc (Hons) in Environmental Science and recently completed the Smith School of Enterprise and the Environment Sustainable Finance Course at the University of Oxford.

 Costanza joined Seahorse in September 2018 after three years as a policy adviser in the politics team of leading think tank Green Alliance.
 She has experience of collaborating with stakeholders across the sector to promote political leadership on the environment including on climate change, air pollution, Brexit, marine protection and low carbon trade.

 Before Green Alliance she worked as a research consultant for the International Institute for Environment and Development, focusing on the political economy of low carbon and climate resilient development.

 She is currently a trustee of the charity Hope for the Future, UK specialists in training citizens to work with MPs on climate change.
 She holds an MA in Environment, Development and Policy and a BA in International Relations, both from the University of Sussex.